Bangladesh Police: Role in Liberation War

-Bangladesh (1971 - present)
+Bangladesh (1971–present)

 After the emergence of Bangladesh as an independent country on 16 December 1971, the police force was recognised and assumed the role of a national police force.
 In January 2004, the Bangladesh Nationalist Party led government removed the boat from the police as it resembled the former ruling party, Awami League's election symbol.
-The boat symbol was brought back during the second premiership of Hasina.
+The boat symbol was brought back during the Premiership of Sheikh Hasina.

-However, following the overthrow of Hasina administration, on 22 April 2025, the police logo and symbol was changed through a gazette published by the interim government.
+However, following the July Uprising, on 22 April 2025, the police logo and symbol was changed through a gazette published by the Interim government.
 The gazette of the new dress code was published on the same day.
-The new logo, resembles the national emblem of Bangladesh.
+The new logo, resembles the National emblem of Bangladesh.

-Organisation
+Organization

 Bangladesh Police is headed by the Inspector General of Police (IGP), under whose command, Bangladesh Police is divided into several formations.